NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/AMASSS_CBCT/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Create only one model for multiple structures.
+1. Create only one model for multiple structures.
-1. Objective B. Create a slicer module for the algorithme
+2. Create a slicer module for the algorithm
-1. Objective C. Add new structure to segment
+4. Add new structure to segment
+5. Deploy the AMASSS tool with the updated trained models

 ## Approach and Plan